visit-dav/visit/src/doc/gui_manual/Preferences/File_Locations.rst

 * Written: periodically from VisIt_ automatically.
-* Read: when user starts VisIt_ and answers ``yes`` when queried whether to start up from the most recent crash recovery file or when user explicitly specifies the crash recover file as an argument to the ``-sessionfile`` command-line :ref:`startup option <StartupOptions>`.
+* Read: when user starts VisIt_ and answers ``yes`` when queried whether to start up from the most recent crash recovery file or when user explicitly specifies the crash recovery file as an argument to the ``-sessionfile`` command-line :ref:`startup option <StartupOptions>`.
 * Format: ASCII `XML <https://en.wikipedia.org/wiki/XML>`_, same as any other VisIt_ :ref:`session files <Session files>`.